jeremiahsoyebo/C-AutomationProject/README.md

 # C-AutomationProject
-Automation Project using C# with Selenium Webdriver
+UI Automation Project using C# with Selenium Webdriver